kingaj12/jupyter-openmodelica/README.md

   To build jupyter-openmodelica

   1. clone the project
-  2. cd jupyter-openmodelica
-  3. docker build -t jupyteropenmodelica .
+  3. docker build -t jupyteropenmodelica jupyter-openmodelica/

-  After building the image jupyteropenmodelica, we are now ready to run the jupyter-openmodelica in docker container
+  After building the image jupyteropenmodelica, we are now ready to run

 To use it, run:

-  docker run -p 8888:8888 jupyteropenmodelica
+  docker run -p 8888:8888 --user root jupyteropenmodelica